 - Ask yourself whether you can add value and/or position yourself as an authority

-Once you have a niche, it’s time to choose your products.
+Once you have a clothing niche, it’s time to choose your products.
 Will you be selling short-sleeve shirts or dresses?
 The clothing and apparel market is almost infinite, and you can be sure there are a bunch of options within the niche you’re selling in.

 However, if you’re tempted to jump in and sell everything, this could be your undoing before you’ve even started.
-When you’re starting an online store it’s always advised to start off small and slow and then branch out your lines as you grow.
+When you’re starting an online store, it’s always advised to start off small and slow and then branch out your lines as you grow.

 A great example of this is one of our top merchants, Mrs Bow Tie.
-Mrs Bow Tie made a name for themselves selling bow ties that were uniquely ‘Made in Britain.’
+Mrs. Bow Tie made a name for themselves selling bow ties that are uniquely ‘Made in Britain’.
 Their success with just one product line was so big that within three years they have added neckties, pocket squares, cummerbunds, suspenders and cufflinks to their product lists and sold to over 300,000 customers.

 Say you have decided to open an online clothing store aimed at the yoga fitness niche.
 Instead of putting a variety of products on your proposed list, isolate the must-have products you can launch with.
-Each kind of product, whether it’s a hoodie or a pair of socks, has a wide potential of building your new clothing brand.
+Each kind of product – whether it’s a hoodie or a pair of socks – has a wide potential of building your new clothing brand.

 What should you consider when choosing your products?
 Here are our top three tips!